Belgian spy scandal puts EU and Nato at risk

 "Russia invokes Cold War-like foreign espionage methods that fell into oblivion in the West - influence operations, assassinations, and coup d'etats," the VSD said.

-The Belgian spy scandal comes amid long-standing security concerns in Brussels.
+The Belgian spy affair comes amid long-standing security concerns in Brussels.

 450 Russian and Chinese spies